 My assistant will provide you with a quote prior to surgery, outlining any costs not covered by Medicare or your health fund.

-Dr Radic is a No Gap Provider for NIB and HBF, and has agreed gaps for other insurers.
+I am a No Gap Provider for NIB and HBF, and have agreed gaps for other insurers.

-If you are considering having cartilage repair and transplantation for your knee, make an appointment with Dr Radic to discuss your treatment options.
+If you are considering an osteotomy, please make an appointment to discuss your treatment options.